NKID00/redstone-computer-utilities/README.md

 ## Features

-- Empower programs in any programming language (as long as it supports JSON and TCP) to debug redstone computers
+- Empowers programs in any programming language (as long as it supports JSON and TCP) to debug redstone computers
   - Specially, a Python library is provided to simplify development
-- Support redstone wires in any size and shape from horizontal, vertical to even diagonal ones
+- Supports redstone wires in any sizes and shapes from horizontal, vertical to even diagonal ones
 - Built-in English and Simplified Chinese translations
 - Server-side-only implementation, fully compatible with vanilla clients
 <!-- - Support gametick speed controls, step and pause implemented by any other mods -->